Hartford Convention: Call for a convention

 In response to the war crisis, Massachusetts Governor Strong called the newly elected General Court to a special session on October 5, 1814.
 Strong's message to the legislature was referred to a joint committee headed by Harrison Gray Otis.
 Otis was considered a moderate.
 His report delivered three days later called for resistance of any British invasion, criticized the leadership that had brought the nation close to disaster, and called for a convention of New England states to deal with both their common grievances and common defense.
 Otis' report was passed by the state senate on October 12 by a 22 to 12 vote and the house on October 16 by 260 to 20.

 A letter was sent to the other New England governors, inviting them to send delegates to a convention in Hartford, Connecticut.
 The stated purpose of the convention was to propose constitutional amendments to protect their section's interests and to make arrangements with the Federal government for their own military defense.

 Twelve delegates were appointed by the Massachusetts legislature, of which George Cabot and Harrison G. Otis were chief (see list below).
 In Connecticut, the legislature denounced Madison's "odious and disastrous war", voiced concern about plans to implement a national draft, and selected seven delegates led by Chauncey Goodrich and James Hillhouse.
 Rhode Island's legislature selected four delegates to discuss "the best means of cooperating for our mutual defense against the common enemy, and upon the measures which it may be in the power of said states, consistently with their obligations to adopt, to restore and secure to the people thereof, their rights and privileges under the Constitution of the United States".
 New Hampshire's legislature was not in session and its Federalist governor, John Gilman, refused to call it back into session.
 Vermont's legislature voted unanimously not to send delegates.
 Two New Hampshire counties and one Vermont county each sent a delegate, bringing the total to 26.
 On December 15, 1814 the delegates met in the Connecticut Senate's chamber at the Old State House in Hartford.

 The following lists the states that attended and the names of the twenty-six attendees.

 Secret meetings

 In all, twenty-six delegates attended the secret meetings.
 No records of the proceedings were kept, and meetings continued through January 5, 1815.
 After choosing George Cabot as president and Theodore Dwight as secretary, the convention remained in closed session for three weeks.
-Cabot's journal of its proceedings, when it was eventually opened, was a meager sketch of formal proceedings; he made no record of yeas and nays, stated none of the amendments offered to the various reports, and neglected to attach the names of authors to proposals.
+Cabot's journal of its proceedings, opened in 1818, was a meager sketch of formal proceedings; he made no record of yeas and nays, stated none of the amendments offered to the various reports, and neglected to attach the names of authors to proposals.
 It is impossible to ascertain the speeches or votes of individual delegates.